Current Board Members

 Lisa Harrison is an associate professor of middle childhood education at Ohio University where she also serves as the middle childhood program coordinator.
 In addition, Dr. Harrison is the faculty liaison to Trimble Middle School.
 She currently serves as co-editor of AMLE’s professional journal, Middle School Journal, and she serves on AMLE's Professional Preparation Advisory Committee.
 She has presented at several national conferences and published work in various middle level outlets.
 Dr. Harrison is a former middle school mathematics teacher in Brooklyn, NY and is really passionate about young adolescents.

 Scott Woods is a committed middle level educator.
-He is beginning his twentieth year in education this year with sixteen of those years in middle schools where he has served as a teacher, assistant principal, and principal.
-For the past seven years, Scott has led Urbana Middle School (IL), reorienting the school to the middle school concept through incorporating true advisory programming, strengthening the team concept, and vigorously addressing issues of racial inequities through implementation of restorative practices/justice.
+He is beginning his 22nd year in education this year with 18 of those years in middle schools where he has served as a teacher, assistant principal, and principal.
+Currently, Scott is the principal of JW Eater Junior High School in Rantoul, IL where he also serves as the school district’s bilingual director.
+Scott is focused on the middle school concept through incorporating true advisory programming, strengthening the team concept, and vigorously addressing issues of racial inequities through implementation of restorative practices/justice.

 Board Qualifications and Composition